 Electric vehicles are the future of transportation.
 States like California and Massachusetts have announced that all new vehicles sold in both states will be electric by 2035.
-Automakers are also announcing aggressive EV mandates, including Volkswagen and General Motors, which will stop selling internal-combustion-engined vehicles by 2035.
+Automakers have also announced aggressive EV mandates, including Volkswagen and General Motors, which will stop selling internal-combustion-engined vehicles by 2035.

-According to IHS Markit, electric vehicles accounted for 1.8 percent of all new car registrations in 2020.
-While that number is expected to increase in 2021 and in the coming years, the United States has a long way to go in order to prepare for an all-electric future.
+According to IHS Markit, electric vehicles accounted for 3.00 percent of all new car registrations in 2021, up from 1.8 percent in 2020.
+While that number is expected to increase in 2022 due to record gas prices and the emergence of many new electric vehicle models that entered the market.

 So which states are ahead of the curve when it comes to electric vehicle adoption?
 Here is a ranking of states by their share of electric cars:

 |Ranking of States by EV Share - iSeeCars|

 - California, which is a leader in the EV movement as the first state to announce a zero-emission vehicle mandate, has the highest share of EVs accounting for 23.2 percent of the country’s EVs.

 - The top four states: California, Texas, Florida, and Arizona account for nearly half of the country’s EVs.

 - Washington and Oregon, have a disproportionately high share of used EVs.
 Washington accounts for 1.6 percent of all used cars on the road, and accounts for 3.4 percent of the country’s used EV share.
 Oregon accounts for 1.5 percent of all used cars on the road and accounts for 2.7 percent of the country’s used EV share.

 - North Dakota, Alaska, South Dakota, and Wyoming, which are all mountainous states, have the lowest share of EVs.

 If you’re interested in joining the electric vehicle revolution, be sure to check out our list of the Best Electric Cars.